aiidateam/AEP/005_exportformat/readme.md

 * Note on the exclusive mode: it is going to be possible to achieve this target if we import directly to the pack files.
 However, it might not be too safe to do it while AiiDA is being used.
 But I think this is OK: if you really have a huge import to do, most probably it’s the first thing you do after creating a profile (so before starting the daemon or a verdi shell), or it’s OK to stop working for some hours if you get orders of magnitude speedup.
 * There should still be a ‘default’ mode that imports as loose objects and is safe to use for normal use.
 HOWEVER, this should WARN the user if there are too many objects (threshold to be decided/tested, e.g. 10’000 or 100’000 objects?), saying that it’s better to stop the daemon, import quickly, and then restart using the daemon.[b]

+[a] I know we can never have these requirements very precise and they will always be a vague estimate, but won't this also rely a lot on the machine being used.
+Is this target of 1M nodes/hour for a standard laptop, a workstation or a dedicated AiiDA server?

+[b] For this requirement, it then becomes crucial that we can really introspect an archive very fast to get a rough sense of the size of the contents.
+Ideally by scanning on the file, but if this is too slow, we might need to create some "index" file with some stats that our commands typically use.
+This also goes back to the `verdi export inspect` command and making that as efficient as possible.

 #### Archive size